1. BANNON IS A MAJOR INFLUENCER ON THE FAR RIGHT

 Bannon first gained public attention as the editor of the right-wing online publication Breitbart, a position he started in 2012.
 In August 2017, after Bannon was dismissed from his duties at the White House, he resumed his position as executive chairman at Breitbart News.
 He stepped down five months later after Michael Wolff’s book “Fire and Fury” revealed his controversial statements about Trump family members.
 Bannon also reportedly had disagreements with financial backers of the publication

-Bannon, the former chief strategist in the Trump administration, has expressed his enthusiasm for the alt right, a loose network of individuals and groups that promote white identity and reject mainstream conservatism in favor of politics that embrace implicit or explicit racism, antisemitism and white supremacy.
-Alt right adherents oppose multiculturalism, immigration and often claim that there is a Jewish conspiracy to advocate for “white genocide.”
-These messages are often delivered via social media, using “ironic” memes and/or slogans.
+When he was the editor of Breitbart, Bannon expressed his enthusiasm for the alt right, a loose network of individuals and groups that promote white identity and reject mainstream conservatism in favor of politics that embrace implicit or explicit racism, antisemitism and white supremacy.

-Bannon “proudly” told a Mother Jones reporter at the 2016 Republican National Convention “we’re the platform for the alt right,” referring to Breitbart News, which he headed at the time.
-In the same interview, Bannon denied that the alt right is inherently racist or antisemitic, and under his leadership, Breitbart published an article co-authored by Milo Yiannopoulos, a figure associated with the alt right, downplaying the racism of some of the alt right’s main ideologues.
+Bannon “proudly” told a Mother Jones reporter at the 2016 Republican National Convention “we’re the platform for the alt right,” referring to Breitbart News.
+In the same interview, Bannon denied that the alt right is inherently racist or antisemitic.

 In August 2016, alt right personality Richard Spencer told the Daily Beast, “Breitbart has elective affinities with the alt-right and the alt-right has clearly influenced Breitbart.
 In this way, Breitbart has acted as a ‘gateway’ to alt-right ideas and writers.”